bigchaindb/bigchaindb/docs/server/source/production-nodes/setup-run-node.md

 ## Get All Other Nodes to Update Their Keyring

 All other BigchainDB nodes in the cluster must add your new node's public key to their BigchainDB keyring.
-Currently, that means they must shut down BigchainDB Server and start it again.
+Currently, the only way to get BigchainDB Server to "notice" a changed keyring is to shut it down and start it back up again (with the new keyring).

 ## Maybe Update the MongoDB Replica Set